jahenkor/notesapp/README.md

 # React + Vite

+Serverless web application utilizing AWS Amplify

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+A minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: